ervandew/eclim/README.rst

 The primary goal of eclim is to bring Eclipse_ functionality to the Vim_ editor.

-For more details, please visit eclim.org_.
+* For more details, please visit eclim.org_.
+* If you have any questions, you can post them to the `eclim user mailing list`_.
+* If you would like to report a bug or feature request, feel free to create a new issue_ here on github.

 .. _emacs: